HamnYce/scripts/run-command-on-file-change/README.md

 ## How It Works

-1. The script parses the command-line arguments to get the initial command, change command, and directory to watch.
+1. The script parses the command-line options to get the initial command, change command, and directory to watch.
 2. It runs the initial command.
 3. It sets up a listener on the specified directory.
 4. When a file change is detected, it runs the change command.